-The distance learning program walks students through the physical differences between grizzly and black bears, adaptations bears have to survive in a place like Glacier, and even touches on some on-going scientific research happening in park focused on grizzly bears.
-The program concludes by discussing bear safety and how the park manages both bear and human populations within the park to ensure the safety of both species.
+The distance learning program walks students through the physical differences between grizzly and black bears, adaptations bears have to survive in a place like Glacier, and bear behavior.
+The program concludes by discussing ongoing bear research and bear management practices.
+Students will have a chance to share what they learned about bear research in their pre-visit activity.